 Sessions at Borderless

 I attended some incredible sessions and saw some really inspirational talks.
-I learnt a lot about the more technical aspect of blogging – literally had no idea what SEO even stood for three days ago let alone how to try and utilise it.
+I learnt a lot about the more technical aspect of blogging.
+Literally had no idea what SEO even stood for when I arrived at Borderless Live, let alone how to try and utilise it.

 I went to hear about writing and purpose of a blog and how to find that purpose and use it to shape the content you create.
 I attended a bunch of talks on travel video creation, something I have always been interested in but not really known what to do or where to start.